juthawong/Ampare-Webcam-Tools/README.md

 Might Encounter Bugs : Video Codec not found.
 Currently we use DIVx MP4 Codec on Windows If it said not found.
 You might have to find driver and software to install

+#Take Picture Bugs
+The Picture will take after you click save image

 #More Software
 You can browse our github for more software : https://github.com/juthawong